The Grapes of Wrath (film): Cast

-Novel

-According to The New York Times, The Grapes of Wrath was America's best-selling book of 1939 and 430,000 copies had been printed by February 1940.

-In that month, it won the National Book Award, favorite fiction book of 1939, voted by members of the American Booksellers Association.
-Soon, it won the Pulitzer Prize for Fiction.

-In 1962, the Nobel Prize committee said The Grapes of Wrath was "great work" and one of the committee's main reasons for granting Steinbeck the Nobel Prize for Literature.
-Time magazine included the novel in its "100 Best English-language Novels from 1923 to 2005" list.
-In 2009, The Daily Telegraph also included the novel in its list of "100 novels everyone should read".
-In 1998, the Modern Library ranked The Grapes of Wrath tenth on its list of the 100 best English-language novels of the 20th century.

 Differences from the novel

 The first part of the film follows the book fairly closely.
 However, the second half and the ending in particular are significantly different from the book.
 While the book ends with the downfall and break-up of the Joad family, the film switches the order of sequences so that the family ends up in a "good" camp provided by the government, and things turn out relatively well for them.

 In the novel, Rose-of-Sharon ("Rosasharn") Rivers (played in the film by Dorris Bowdon) gives birth to a stillborn baby.
 Later, she offers her milk-filled breasts to a starving man, dying in a barn.
 These scenes were not included in the film.

 While the film is somewhat stark, it has a more optimistic and hopeful view than the novel, especially when the Joads land at the Department of Agriculture camp – the clean camp.
 Also, the producers decided to tone down Steinbeck's political references, such as eliminating a monologue using a land owner's description of "reds" as anybody "that wants thirty cents an hour when we're payin' twenty-five," to show that under the prevalent conditions that definition applies to every migrant worker looking for better wages.

 The film emphasizes Ma Joad's pragmatic, forward-looking way of dealing with their situation despite Tom's departure, as it concludes with her spiritual "We're the people" speech.